Become a Coeur d’Alene Audubon Habitat Hero!

 Membership in Coeur d’Alene Audubon if you aren’t already a member.

-Educational opportunities to learn about birds, habitat, native gardening as well as related initiatives such as Dark Skies and Bird Friendly City designations.
+Educational opportunities to learn about birds, habitat, native gardening as well as related partnerships, including Wings Rising, Dark Sky Coeur d’Alene and Bird City Network.

 Access to a closed Facebook group where you can share your achievements, get advice, and see what other Habitat Hero Program participants are doing in their yards.